-Today, we find ourselves in rapidly changing circumstances where the COVID-19 outbreak is affecting everyone to a varying degree.
-As far as we can tell now, the global pandemic has far-reaching consequences for most businesses.
-Thus, they are compelled to adjust digital strategies as it might be the helping hand to stay afloat or even make a breakthrough.
+Today, we find ourselves in continuously changing circumstances.
+The pandemic has affected everyone to a varying degree, and it has far-reaching consequences for most businesses.
+Thus, they are compelled to adjust digital strategies as it might be the helping hand to stay afloat or make a breakthrough.

 First of all, they aim their efforts at speeding up the delivery of top priority projects and transforming IT infrastructure to reduce costs.
 At the same time, they turn to software solutions that allow them to meet the current demands and constraints of consumers and ensure continued business operations.

-It is a common thing that companies postpone adopting tech solutions due to various reasons.
-If you do not want to fall by the wayside, now is the right moment to accelerate some tech initiatives and save your critical business operations in the short and long run.
+It is a common thing that companies postpone adopting tech solutions if you don’t due to various reasons.
+If you do not want to fall by the wayside, it’s never too late to accelerate some tech initiatives and facilitate your critical business operations.

 What if every customer could deal with your single most effective sales or service person?

-Here, we highlight the challenges that companies from different verticals face today and how they can adjust digital strategies to benefit from emerging opportunities.
+Below, we’re discussing how companies from different verticals use digitalization to cope with challenges and benefit from emerging opportunities.
 Let’s consider them by industry:

 Here, an opportunity for telemedicine providers comes to light.
-Today, as people face a global lockdown and turn to virtual care, providers see a significant uptick in telemedicine use.
-For example, a digital healthcare provider Amwell reports that the usage of their app increased by 158% since the COVID-19 struck the US in January.
+Today, as people continue to turn to virtual care, providers see a significant uptick in telemedicine use.
+The recent Insider Intelligence report says that telehealth is now a permanent fixture in the healthcare landscape.

 Companies, offering mobile or web-based online consultations, fill the gap for patients, minimize disease spread, and build a way to earn fee revenue and patient loyalty.